-(C3) Non-decomposability: there is no vector v (except the null vector and e) fulfilling C1 and C2 and so that P(v) is a proper subset of P(e).
+(C3) Non-decomposability: there is no vector v (unequal to the zero vector and to e) fulfilling C1 and C2 and so that P(v) is a proper subset of P(e).
 This is the core characteristics for EFMs and EPs and provides the decomposition of the network into smallest units that are able to hold the network in steady state.